 2) Only the stains listed at a particular run can be submitted for assessment.
 If a laboratory does not stock an antibody needed for the detection of an epitope, it cannot be replaced by another antibody.
 This is due to the design of multitissue blocks and the need for a large number of comparable stains in order to make a proper assessment.
 For the same reason, stains are not assessed if inappropriate (irrelevant) antibodies have been used.

 3) The sections circulated are serial sections cut from multitissue blocks containing several anonymized normal and tumour tissues fixed in 10% neutral buffered formalin and embedded in paraffin.
 NordiQC only sends out medical glass slides with fixed tissue.
 It is certified that this material is non-hazardous, non-contagious and non-infectious, and is of no commercial value.
+The tissues are selected to represent the purpose of the immunohistochemical analysis and contain clinical and critical relevant expression levels of the target analyte.
+The expected expression levels are characterized by NordiQC immunohistochemical reference methods and performed on different levels in the multitissue blocks to monitor the homogeneity and identify any heterogeneity in the circulated material.
+The expression levels are confirmed before circulation of the unstained sections and at end final day for slide return.
 For each epitope two (and only two) unstained sections are sent to laboratories, which have submitted protocols before the announced deadline.
 Accompanying letters containing basic information (setup of TMA and tissues included, deadline for submission etc.) can be found on www.nordiqc.org.
-Dates for slide circulation can be found at www.nordiqc.org (Link)
+Dates for slide circulation can be found at www.nordiqc.org (Link).

 4) Laboratories are requested to stain the slides using their standard protocol.
 One (and only one) slide for each epitope should be submitted to NordiQC for assessment.
 The other NordiQC slide should be kept in the laboratory as a reference (or as a reserve in case of a staining failure).
 In case slides are broken at the receipt, NordiQC should be contacted by e-mail.

 5) All stained slides returned to NordiQC are assessed and marked by the assessor group.
 Generally, the assessment is based on the staining intensity and distribution in cells expected to stain, background staining, signs of cross-reactivity, counter-staining and tissue preservation during the staining process.
-Detailed criteria are indicated on the assessment page for each marker.
+Detailed assessment criteria and expected results are indicated on the general assessment report for each marker.

 6) Submitted stains are stored in a NordiQC archive for future documentation.
 The laboratories may request the stains for review - but they must be returned to NordiQC.